axeluhl/sailing-analytics/wiki/amazon-ec2-create-new-app-instance.md

 <img src="/wiki/images/amazon/StartInstance7.JPG" width="70%" height="70%"/>

 Your instance is now launching.
 You can create alarms if you want to monitor the state of the application.
-Be aware that monitoring is costy.
+Be aware that monitoring is costly.

 <img src="/wiki/images/amazon/StartInstance12.JPG" width="70%" height="70%"/>

+Should the reachability status check fail, your instance will not be reachable, and the best option is to terminate and re-create that instance.
+Sorry.

 Your application is now ready.
 Check that everything is green.